What is Game Theory Repricing?

 How does AI Repricing on Amazon Work?

-By collecting data – on pricing for example, directly from Amazon it’s possible to predict the behavior of the competition.
+By collecting data – on pricing for example, directly from Amazon, it is possible to predict the behavior of your competition.
 With a superior repricing tool that always seeks the optimal strategy for each Amazon listing, AI automatically applies the best approach for each specific situation.

-The behavior of Amazon sellers using a rule-based repricer can be described as the seller trying to do what is best for him short term.
-However, he ignores the fact that selling on Amazon doesn’t just involve one cycle of price changes.
+The behavior of Amazon sellers using a rule-based repricer can be described as the seller trying to do what is best for them in the short term.
+However, they ignore the fact that selling on Amazon doesn’t just involve one cycle of price changes.

 Examples of AI Repricing on Amazon

 AI will mirror the behavior of the competitor by reducing the price until the reset point.
-This is usually the point at which you win the buy box 50% of the time.
+This is usually the point at which you win the Buy Box 50% of the time.
 When this happens, the repricer will increase the price to your maximum.
-You will temporarily lose the buy box while waiting for your competitor to raise his price.
-Then the process will start again, ultimately resulting in the highest possible buy box price.
+You will temporarily lose the Buy Box, while waiting for your competitor to raise their price.
+Then the process will start again, ultimately resulting in the highest possible Buy Box price.

 How to apply AI on your Amazon storefront?

-The Seller Snap platform offers an advanced AI solution for repricing on Amazon as described in this article.
-In our opinion, AI-powered game theory repricing is the best solution to ensuring optimal sales on Amazon.
-However, as with any AI product, there will be scenarios for which the AI is not the most suitable strategy.
+The Seller Snap platform offers an advanced AI solution for repricing on Amazon, as described in this article.
+In our opinion, AI-powered Game Theory repricing is the best solution to ensuring optimal sales on Amazon.
+However, as with any AI product, there will be scenarios when the AI is not the most suitable strategy.
 In this case, you might achieve better results by applying a simple rule-based repricer.
-This is why in our system, you can switch between AI and rule-based methods very quickly at all times.
+This is why we developed our system to allow sellers to switch between AI and rule-based methods.

-If you like to learn more about Game Theory, we think this article describes best what the mathematical phenomenon is.
+If you want to learn more about Game Theory, this article describes it in more detail and elaborates on the mathematical phenomenon.